-A place which exudes oozing charm; that is what Kashmir is in its essence.
-Famously known as the ‘Paradise on Earth’ this travel getaway is all about exploring the snow-white mountains, plentiful wildlife, exquisite landscapes, and amazing handicrafts.
-Another prominent highlighting feature of Kashmir is that it is known for one of the biggest pilgrimages happening on Earth- Amarnath Yatra.
+A place that oozes tranquillity and charm - that is what best defines Kashmir.
+Famously known as the ‘Paradise on Earth’, this travel getaway is all about exploring the snow-white mountains, plentiful wildlife, exquisite landscapes, and amazing handicrafts.

 A visit to Kashmir will surely be a memorable one for anyone.
 And why not so?
 Here the saying ‘‘Agar firdaus bar roo-e zameen ast, Hameen ast-o hameen ast-o hameen ast’’ holds very true.
 This saying beautifully depicts that if there is a paradise on Earth, it is here.

-People who like adventure and traveling, will surely find Kashmir to be an amazing travel destination in India.
-Yes, Kashmir has a plethora of vivid natural possibilities like lakes, glaciers, monasteries, meadows and what not?
+People who like adventure and travelling will surely find Kashmir to be an amazing travel destination in India.
+Yes, Kashmir has a plethora of vivid natural possibilities like lakes, glaciers, monasteries, meadows and whatnot.
 All you can expect from Kashmir is everything nice, fragrant and charming.

 The ancient period in Kashmir was mostly influenced by Hinduism and Buddhism religions.
 This period gave the world several spiritual philosophies such as Madhyamaka, and Yogachara which is a combination of Shaivism and Advaita Vedanta.